Brandes-Lab/P-KNN/README.md

 **P-KNN** represents each variant as a point in a multidimensional space, where each dimension corresponds to a prediction tool’s score.
 Using a labeled dataset of pathogenic and benign variants, it applies a local K-nearest neighbor (KNN) framework combined with bootstrap estimation to conservatively estimate pathogenicity based on the proportion of pathogenic neighbors.

+P-KNN requires two key datasets:
+- **Calibration dataset**: A labeled set of pathogenic and benign variants used to estimate posterior probabilities.
+- **Regularization dataset**: An unlabeled set of variants that reflects the general distribution of variants across the human genome.
+This dataset is used to regularize the minimum search radius for K-nearest neighbors, preventing overly narrow local neighborhoods and improving generalizability.

 ![Calibration Concept](https://github.com/Brandes-Lab/P-KNN/blob/main/Calibration_concept.jpg)

 ## Requirements